lemrey/sdk-nrf/samples/bluetooth/central_uart/README.rst

 Overview
 ********

-When connected, the sample forwards any data received on the RX pin of the UART 1 peripheral to the Bluetooth LE unit.
+When connected, the sample forwards any data received on the RX pin of the UART peripheral to the Bluetooth LE unit.
-On Nordic Semiconductor's development kits, the UART 1 peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.
+On Nordic Semiconductor's development kits, the UART peripheral is typically gated through the SEGGER chip to a USB CDC virtual serial port.

-Any data sent from the Bluetooth LE unit is sent out of the UART 1 peripheral's TX pin.
+Any data received by the Bluetooth LE unit is sent out of the UART peripheral's TX pin.

+The virtual serial port varies depending on Development Kit used:

+   * On nRF52 DKs, virtual serial port 0 is used.
+   * On the nRF5340 DK, virtual serial port 1 is used.
+   * On the nRF54H20 PDK, virtual serial port 0 is used.
+   * On the nRF54L15 PDK, virtual serial port 0 is used.

 .. _central_uart_debug: